Solace Transform Processor

 For message headers, see Solace Transform Processor Message Headers.

-The following table describes the parameters for configuring your PubSub+ event broker.
+The following table describes the source parameters of the event broker service.

 Field Description